ddegenaro/ddegenaro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an incoming PhD student at Georgetown University, where I will be working with [Dr. Sarah Bargal](https://gufaculty360.georgetown.edu/s/contact/0031Q00002cJxDQQA0/sarah-bargal) on multimodal intelligent systems -- those that integrate text, vision, and other forms of data such as audio.
-I'm also affiliated with the [PICoL Lab](https://picol-georgetown.github.io/) led by [Dr. Ethan Wilcox](https://wilcoxeg.github.io/).
+I'm a PhD student at Georgetown University, where I work with [Dr. Sarah Bargal](https://gufaculty360.georgetown.edu/s/contact/0031Q00002cJxDQQA0/sarah-bargal) on multimodal intelligent systems -- those that integrate text, vision, and other forms of data such as audio.
+I'm also affiliated with the [PICoL Lab](https://picol-georgetown.github.io/) led by [Dr. Ethan Wilcox](https://wilcoxeg.github.io/) as well as the broader [GUCL interest group](https://gucl.georgetown.edu/).

 I am interested in the development of safe, ethical, and energy-efficient multimodal intelligent systems that serve the needs of everyday people while respecting important rights such as privacy, copyright, and the right to be forgotten.